What are the carotid arteries?

-Carotid artery disease is defined by the narrowing or blockage of the carotid artery due to the build-up of plaque (which is a deposit of cholesterol, calcium, and other cells in the artery wall).
-The carotid arteries are on each side of your neck and carry oxygen-rich blood from your heart to your head and brain.
+Carotid artery disease is defined by the narrowing or blockage of the artery due to plaque build-up.
+The process that blocks these arteries (atherosclerosis) is basically the same as that which causes coronary artery disease and peripheral artery disease (PAD).
+The slow build-up of plaque (which is a deposit of cholesterol, calcium, and other cells in the artery wall) is caused by high blood pressure, diabetes, tobacco use, high blood cholesterol and other modifiable risk factors.

-Over time, this narrowing may lead to a blockage which decreases blood flow to the brain and may cause a stroke.
-A stroke can also occur if a piece of plaque or a blood clot breaks off from the wall of the carotid artery and travels to the smaller arteries of the brain impeding blood flow to that area.
+Over time, this narrowing may eventually become so severe that a blockage decreases blood flow to the brain and may tragically cause a stroke.
+A stroke can also occur if a piece of plaque or a blood clot breaks off from the wall of the carotid artery and travels to the smaller arteries of the brain.

-- High cholesterol, and especially high amounts of low density lipoprotein (or LDL, the "bad" form of cholesterol)
+- High cholesterol, and especially high amounts of “low density lipoprotein” (or LDL, the bad form of cholesterol) although this risk factor appears to be less strong for stroke than it is for coronary artery disease.

 Most importantly, if you have an atherosclerotic artery disease such as PAD or coronary heart disease, you are at high risk for carotid artery disease and stroke.

-If you have any degree of narrowing of a carotid artery or any history of stroke or TIA, you should quit the use of all tobacco products immediately, control your high blood pressure, normalize your blood cholesterol by diet and medications, lose weight if overweight, and exercise regularly.
-Treatments for carotid artery disease include the following:
+Treatment for carotid artery disease normally consists of normalization of those risk factors that cause artery blockages, specific medications (usually antiplatelet medications), and sometimes treatment to open the narrowed carotid artery with an angioplasty and stent, or by a surgical procedure.
+Anyone with any degree of narrowing of a carotid artery, or with any history of stroke or TIA, should quit the use of all tobacco products immediately, control their high blood pressure, normalize their blood cholesterol by diet and medications and exercise regularly.